-“=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR SON TECHNICIAN FOURTH GRADE JOHN E ROBINETTE WHO PREVIOUSLY HAD BEEN REPORTED A PRISONER OF WAR DIED NIINE JULY NINETEEN FORTY TWO AS A RESULT OF BERIBERI PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=
+“=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR SON PRIVATE JOHN E ROBINETTE WHO PREVIOUSLY HAD BEEN REPORTED A PRISONER OF WAR DIED NIINE JULY NINETEEN FORTY TWO AS A RESULT OF BERIBERI PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER FOLLOWS=

 “ULIO THE ADJUTANT”

-“It is with deep regret that I am writing to confirm the recent telegram informing you of the death of your son, Technician Fourth Grade John E. Robinette, 35,001,446, Infantry, who was previously reported a prisoner of war.
+“It is with deep regret that I am writing to confirm the recent telegram informing you of the death of your son, Private John E. Robinette, 35,001,446, Infantry, who was previously reported a prisoner of war.

-“Information has now been received from the Japanese government through the International Red Cross stating that your son died on 9 July 1942 in a prisoner of war in the Philippine Islands from beriberi.
+“Information has now been received from the Japanese government through the International Red Cross stating that your son died on 10 November 1942 as a prisoner of war in the Philippine Islands from beriberi.

 “I realize the burden of anxiety that has been yours and deeply regret the sorrow this report brings you.
 May the knowledge that he made the supreme sacrifice for his home and country be a source of sustained comfort.